AdobeDocs/commerce-operations.en/help/configuration/cli/manage-cache.md

 -  Flushing a cache type purges the cache storage, which might affect other processes applications that are using the same storage.

-Flush cache types if you've already tried cleaning the cache and you're still having issues that you cannot isolate.
+Flush cache types if you've already tried cleaning the cache and you are still having issues that you cannot isolate.

 Command usage: